omeka/omeka-s-enduser/docs/content/items.md

 Use the **Media** tab to add [images, video, or other files](media.md).

-Using the buttons on the **Add New Media** menu on the right side of the screen, select a media type (Upload, URL, oEmbed, YouTube, or HTML).
+Using the buttons on the **Add New Media** menu on the right side of the screen, select a media type (Upload, URL, oEmbed, IIIF, YouTube, or HTML).

 !["Add new media" drawer showing the options](contentfiles/items_mediaadd2.png)

 - **Upload**: select a file to upload from your computer.
 - **URL**: import media via a URI.
 - **HTML**: add html content as a media resource for your item.
-- **IIIF**: Add an IIIF image via URL.
+- **IIIF**: Add a IIIF image via URL.
 - **oEmbed**: insert an embedded representation of an external URL.
 Note that this will only work with content from [existing oEmbed implementations](http://oembed.com/#section7){target=_blank} - use the URL in your browser’s location bar.
 - **YouTube**: add a link to embed a YouTube video.
 Use the URL from your browser’s location bar (with `/watch/` in it) rather than the `youtu.be` link.